-- Evidence-based social and structural determinants of problem drug use and drug-related harms could be clearly specified - Series of actions and Key Performance Indicators (KPIs) could be identified to address these - Progress on actions / KPIs can be monitored - Public policies could be 'drug proofed' that is, they can be checked to see if they would have a negative impact on drug-related harms.
-For example, a decrease in resources for Service UVS Completion Programmes would impact on early school-leaving rates a key determinant of problem drug use
+- Evidence-based social and structural determinants of problem drug use and drug-related harms could be clearly specified - Series of actions and Key Performance Indicators (KPIs) could be identified to address these - Progress on actions / KPIs can be monitored

+Public policies could be 'drug proofed' - that is, they can be checked to see if they would have a negative impact on drug-related harms.
+For example, a decrease in resources for Schools Completion Programmes would impact on early school-leaving rates - a key

 It is an effective and value for money (VfM) policy response as it avoids policies cancelling each other out.
-For example, the benefit gained from a positive policy such as Minister Byrne's allocation of an additional €3m in Budget 2017 to support drugs and social inclusion measures is cancelled out by negative housing policies and the continuing crisis in housing and homelessness - key determinants of problem drug use.
+For example, the benefit gained from a positive policy such as Minister Byrne's allocation of an additional €3m in Budget 2017 to support drugs and social inclusion measures is cancelled out by negative housing policies and the continuing crisis in housing and homelessness key determinants of problem drug use.